 AVG

-AVG is an SQL aggregate function used to compute the average value of a set of numerical values in a table or column.
-This function is particularly useful in data analysis tasks where one needs to determine the mean value of a particular dataset.
-The AVG function can be used alongside other SQL aggregate functions such as COUNT, SUM, MAX and MIN.
+AVG is an aggregate in SQL that returns an average value over a set of numerical values in a table or column.
+This function is very important in analytical tasks that require getting the mean value for a given data set.
+The AVG function can always be used along with other aggregate functions of SQL, like COUNT, SUM, MAX, and MIN.

-So, AVG is a powerful SQL function that can perform a wide range of data analysis tasks, making it an essential tool for anyone working with large datasets in a database management system.
+So, AVG is a powerful SQL function that can perform a wide range of data analysis tasks.
+It is a helpful tool when working with large datasets in a database management system.

 Syntax: